patronasxdxd/CTFS/docs/platypus.md

 The `emergencyWithdraw` function in the `MasterPlatypus` contract allows a user to withdraw their LP tokens from a given pool without claiming any accrued rewards.

-This function was introduced due to problems where users were unable to use the `withdraw` function to receive their LP tokens.
+This function was introduced due to problems where users were unable to use `withdraw` to receive their LP tokens.

 ```solidity
      function emergencyWithdraw(uint256 _pid) public nonReentrant {